MPLhack3d/MPLhack3d.github.io/_posts/2025-01-20-thm-lofi-writeup.md

 </table>
 </center>

-This writeup is a possible solution of the CTF-challenge Lo-Fi.
+This writeup is a possible solution to the CTF challenge Lo-Fi.

 ## Challenge
 The description gives us two hints what we need to do.